 No application has been applied for .

-Interestingly, Mr Schwartz missed out on buying the post office in 2010 – his offer of $3.3 million at auction was not accepted, paving the way for the NSW government to acquire it, for $4.6 million.
+Mr Schwartz missed out on buying the property in 2010 – his $3.3m offer not accepted, paving the way for the NSW government to acquire it (for $4.6m).

-Mr Schwartz (pictured, left) made headlines nine months ago paying $65.25 million for the Phoenix Acres estate of Singapore- based businessman Chio Kiat Ow, in Vaucluse – a property built on what was years ago a public park connected to a wharf and ferry service to Circular Quay.
+Nine months ago Mr Schwartz paid $65.25m for Phoenix Acres – the Vaucluse estate of Singapore- based businessman Chio Kiat Ow – a property built on what was years ago a park connected to a wharf and ferry service to Circular Quay.

-The developer and cosmetic surgeon subsequently listed his outgoing family home, Loch Maree, also in the suburb, for $32 million.
+The developer and cosmetic surgeon subsequently listed his outgoing family home, Loch Maree, also in the suburb, for $32m.

-Mr Schwartz has been lobbying the City of Sydney council for several years to convert a former monorail station outside his Rydges World Square hotel in the city’s Liverpool Street into a boardroom and offices.
+Mr Schwartz has for years been lobbying City of Sydney to convert a former monorail station outside his Rydges World Square in the city’s Liverpool Street as a boardroom and office.

-Decommissioned five years ago, there are five vacant monorail stations in the Sydney CBD.
+Decommissioned five years ago, there are five vacant monorail stations in Sydney’s CBD.